Election Integrity Act of 2021: Backlash

 Other companies, including the Atlanta Falcons, Home Depot, and UPS, followed suit, issuing statements condemning the bill or asserting their belief that politicians should be making it "easier, not harder, for Americans to exercise their right to vote".
 A group of 72 Black corporate executives, hailing from companies such as Merck & Co., Ariel Investments, and Citigroup, issued a letter calling on companies to fight the restrictive voting bills being advanced by Republicans across the United States.
 Republican lawmakers responded by castigating the companies, with Senator Marco Rubio decrying them as "woke corporate hypocrites".
-Former president Donald Trump, who was the central promoter of claims of widespread election fraud and the principal agent in attempts to overturn the 2020 United States presidential election, called for Republicans and conservatives to boycott Major League Baseball, Coca-Cola, Delta Airlines, JPMorgan Chase, ViacomCBS, Citigroup, Cisco, UPS, Merck & Co., and other companies he accused of being "woke".
+Former president Donald Trump, who was the central promoter of claims of widespread election fraud and the principal agent in attempts to overturn the 2020 United States presidential election, called for Republicans and conservatives to boycott Major League Baseball, Coca-Cola, Delta Air Lines, JPMorgan Chase, ViacomCBS, Citigroup, Cisco, UPS, Merck & Co., and other companies he accused of being "woke".

 Actor Will Smith and director Antoine Fuqua announced in a joint statement that production of their upcoming film, Emancipation, would be pulled from Georgia due to the passage of the law.
 Their statement read: "We cannot in good conscience provide economic support to a government that enacts regressive voting laws that are designed to restrict voter access."
 Filmmaker Ryan Coogler said that he would keep the production of Black Panther: Wakanda Forever in the state whilst objecting to the law.

 On April 14, hundreds of corporations, executives, and celebrities opposed the voting restrictions in 2-page ad spreads in The New York Times, The Washington Post and some other major newspapers.